dankmeme01/qunet/Protocol.md

 ## ConnectionError

 This message can be sent by either the client or the server when a connection error occurs.
 For example, if the client or the server sends a fragmented message when the other end is configured to reject those, this error should be returned.
-Connection errors are typically not critical, if a critical error occurs, it should be followed by a `ServerClose` packet.
+Connection errors are typically not critical, if a critical error occurs, a `ServerClose` message should be sent instead.

 Message structure:
 * Error code (`u32`) - an error code indicating the issue, see table below